molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 * Columns containing literal quote characters or the newline characters `\r` and `\n` must be wrapped in quotes.
 * When `s_csv` parses a file, quoted values are parsed without the enclosing quotes and with any internal doubled quote characters replaced with a single instance of the quote character.
 Thus the valid value (for `"` quote character)`"foo""bar"` would be parsed as the JSON string `"foo\"bar"`
 * You can pass in `null` for the 3rd, 4th, and 5th args.
 Any instance of `null` in those args will be replaced with the default value.
+* To improve performance, this function and `s_fa` use a shared cache that maps (input, function argument) pairs to the return value of the function.
+Up to 8 return values can be cached, only documents between 100KB and (5MB if 32bit, else 10MB) use the cache, and the cache is disabled for mutating queries (to avoid mutating values in the cache).

 __Example:__
 Suppose you have the JSON string `"nums,names,cities,date,zone,subzone,contaminated\nnan,Bluds,BUS,,1,'',TRUE\n0.5,dfsd,FUDG,12/13/2020 0:00,2,c,TRUE\n,qere,GOLAR,,3,f,\n1.2,qere,'GOL''AR',,3,h,TRUE\n'',flodt,'q,tun',,4,q,FALSE\n4.6,Kjond,,,,w,''\n4.6,'Kj\nond',YUNOB,10/17/2014 0:00,5,z,FALSE"`